jbkinney/mavenn/docs/source/simulate_selection.rst

 Overview
 -------------
-``simulate_selection`` is a program within the MPAthic package which simulates a protein selection experiment.
+``simulate_selection`` is a program within the mpathic package which simulates a protein selection experiment.

-After you install `MPAthic`_, this program will be available to run at the command line.
+After you install `mpathic`_, this program will be available to run at the command line.

 Command-line usage
 ---------------------